Eiichiro Oda and Nobuhiro Watasuki Interview Included in Rurouni Kenshin Exhibition Catalog

 Interest

-Eiichiro Oda and Nobuhiro Watasuki Interview Included in Rurouni Kenshin Exhibition Catalog
+Eiichiro Oda and Nobuhiro Watsuki Interview Included in Rurouni Kenshin Exhibition Catalog

 posted on by Lynzee Loveridge

-Note: Update: Watsuki's spelling corrected in title.
-Thanks, Lactobacillus yogurti.